 Fields Description Dimension Name A read only field indicating the dimension associated with the attribute relationship.
 Attribute Specifies the attribute on which the attribute relationship is based.
 Relationship Name Specifies the name of the attribute relationship.
 Related Attribute Specifies the name of the related attribute.
-Relationship Type Indicates whether the relationship between attributes can change over time.

-Fields Description Cardinality Indicates if the related attribute has a many to one or a one to one relationship with this attribute.
+Fields Description Relationship Type Indicates whether the relationship between attributes can change over time.
+Cardinality Indicates if the related attribute has a many to one or a one to one relationship with this attribute.
 Visible Indicates whether the attribute relationship is visible to the client applications.
 To View Attribute Relationships To view the list of Attribute Relationships, right-click the OLAP Dimension in the left pane and then select Display Attribute Relationships .
 To Add an Attribute Relationship Attribute relationships are defined automatically when a User Defined hierarchy is inherited from an underlying relational dimension.
-Relationship To add an Attribute Relationship, right-click the OLAP Dimension in the left pane and then select Add Attribute Relationship.
+To add an Attribute Relationship, right-click the OLAP Dimension in the left pane and then select Add Attribute Relationship.
 Fill out the dialog box with the relevant details.
-To Delete an Attribute Relationship Relationship and then select Delete .
+To Delete an Attribute Relationship Display the Attribute Relationships in the middle pane, right-click the Attribute Relationship and then select Delete .